 Notice that Suetonius says ‘Josephus by name’, why would he say by name?
 To me, this implies ‘Josephus by name and not by birth.’

 Researching historical documents related to the Flavian’s, and taking into consideration the many parallels between the Gospels and the writings of ‘Josephus’, this name is revealed as being an alias name for a man called Arrius Calpurnius Piso.
 This name has been found within the original Koine Greek writings of the New Testament, particularly the Gospel of Mark and the Book of Revelation, and those writings present the words ‘Arrius’, ‘Calpurnius’, and ‘Piso’ using the languages and numbers of the time.
 Through prior research done regarding the Flavian and Piso family history, most notably by Sir Ronald Syme, the connection between the two families is revealed.

-To learn that Arrius existed and was a son of the distinguished senator Gaius Calpurnius Piso, of Neronian Persecution fame, the investigation must begin with a lady called Arria Clementina (Arrecina Clementina/Arria the Elder/Sr./Major) of royal Jewish descent marrying Emperor Vespasian’s brother before Vespasian became emperor.
-Vespasian’s brother was called T. Flavius Sabinus II (Caecina Paetus) the same as his father Titus Flavius Sabinus I, was also recorded in history using the name A. Caecina Paetus.
+To learn that Arrius existed and was a son of the distinguished senator Gaius Calpurnius Piso, of Neronian Persecution fame, the investigation must begin with a lady called Arria Clementina (Arrecina Clementina/Arria the Elder/Sr./Major) marrying Emperor Vespasian’s brother before Vespasian became emperor.
+Vespasian’s brother was called T. Flavius Sabinus II (A. Caecina Paetus) the same as his father Titus Flavius Sabinus I, was also recorded in history using the name A. Caecina Paetus.
 In historical documentation connected with T. Flavius Sabinus II, and inscription, the name ‘Paetus’ in regards to the marriage of Flavia Sabina (Arria the Younger) is shown as being a name used by the Pisos; although the name on the inscription looks to have been connected with the wrong Piso family member. (ref - ‘Doctors and Other Health Professionals In the Latin Epigraphy of Rome and the Italicae Augustae Regions,’ page 239 - Flaviae T(iti) [f(iliae)] / Sabinae / Caesenni Paeti (uxori) (CIL XIV, 2830)).